 Classification by Reciprocity

-If you are currently licensed in another state or if you have ever held a real estate license in another state (except Florida) or Canadian province, you may be eligible to obtain a reciprocal license without taking the examination.
+If you are currently licensed in another state or if you have ever held a real estate license in another state or jurisdiction, you may be eligible to obtain a Georgia license without taking the examination.
 You must:

-- have passed an examination for the type of license you seek in Georgia;
+- have passed a state administered examination for the type of license you seek in Georgia;

 If you meet the above requirements you must: